robertospacey/A3F-NLP_NA100-data/README.md

 This repository showcases all the data used adn produced in the Spacey Martín et al 2024 paper.

-The 'XX' file includes all of the analysis data produced by the NLP model.
+The 'Manuscript_model_results' file includes all of the analysis data produced by the NLP model.

 The "source_data" folder contains the sustainability reports of Nature Action 100 companies used in the analysis for the manuscript A total of 98 reports were analysed.
 All reports have been included, except the following (given file size constraints):